spacetelescope/stenv/README.md

 1. Install Miniconda - https://docs.conda.io/en/latest/miniconda.html

-2. Retrieve an environment definition file from one of the following:
+2. Retrieve an environment definition file by choosing one of the following methods:
     1. Download one of the general (platform-agnostic) YAML files (`stenv-stable.yml`, `stenv-latest.yml`, or `stenv-dev.yml`) from the root of this repository.
        > :warning: `stenv-stable.yml`, `stenv-latest.yml`, and `stenv-dev.yml` define unfrozen environments that **have